Python-GIS-book/site/source/part2/chapter-06/md/07-nearest-neighbour.md

 The idea of neighbourhood is one of the fundamental concepts in geographic data analysis and modelling.
 Being able to understand how close geographic objects are to each other, or which features are neighboring a specific location is fundamental to various spatial analysis techniques, such as spatial interpolation (which we cover in Chapter 10) or understanding whether there exist spatial autocorrelation (i.e. clustering) in the data (see Chapters [6](https://geographicdata.science/book/notebooks/06_spatial_autocorrelation.html) and [7](https://geographicdata.science/book/notebooks/07_local_autocorrelation.html) in {cite}`Rey_et_al_2023`).
 Many of these techniques rely on the idea that proximity in geographic space typically indicates also similarity in attribute space.
 For example, it is quite typical that a neighborhood with high population density is next to another neighborhood that also has high concentration of residents (i.e. the population density tend to cluster).
 One of the most famous notions related to this is the *First law of geography* which states that "everything is related to everything, but near things are more related than distant things" ({cite}`Tobler1970`).
 Thus, being able to understand how close neighboring geographic features are, or which objects are the closest ones to specific location is an important task in GIS.

 **Figure 6.43** illustrates two common ways to find nearest neighbors to specific locations.
-In the first example (top row), the idea is to find closest observation (rectangle) for all the points in the area.
-Here, the nearest neighbor is determined based on distance between the points and rectangles, and the nearest neighbors are visualized with a line from every point to the closest rectangle.
-The bottom row shows an example in which we aim to find the closest point for the rectangles, but in this case we also apply a maximum search distance that limits the search area.
-Only those points that are within the search area are considered when finding the nearest neighbor and the points outside of this area are simply ignored.
-As a result, we find the point that is closest to the given rectangle which is visualized with a connected line on the right.
+In these examples, we have two Point datasets visualized with blue circles and red rectangles that are used for doing the nearest neighbor analysis.
+In the first example (top row), the idea is to find the closest geometry (rectangles) for all the points in the area.
+Here, the nearest neighbor is determined based on distance between the points and rectangles, and the nearest neighbors are visualized with a line from every point to the closest rectangle (on the right).
+The bottom row shows an example in which we aim to find the closest point for each rectangle, but in this case we also apply a maximum search distance that limits the search area.
+Only those points that are within the search area are considered when finding the nearest neighbor, while the points outside of this area are simply ignored.
+As a result, the point closest to a given rectangle is visualized with a connected line (on the right).
+In these examples, the geographic objects are simple point like features, but similar approach can be used with any geographic features, for example by finding closest LineString or Polygon geometry to a given Point, or by finding the closest Polygon to another Polygon.
+In these cases, the calculations are a bit more complicated, but the basic idea is the same.

 Quite often with very large datasets, we might want to limit the search area up to a specific maximum distance.
 This can be due to practical reasons as it can significantly speed up the computation time, or because we have specific reasoning that makes it sensible to limit the search area.
 For example, if we would aim to understand how easily accessible public transportation is to citizens living in a city, it would make sense to limit the search area e.g. up to 2 km from the homes of people, because people are not willing to walk for very long distances to get into a bus stop.
 It's important to notice that the distances in the calculations are commonly based on the Euclidian distance, i.e. we calculate the distances based on coordinates on a Cartesian plain, meaning that the distances do not consider changes in height (i.e. third dimension is omitted).
 It is of course possible also to consider 3D distances, but the most typical Python tools ignore the height information.